 Talk to us today email@example.com and learn how we can help you with your SharePoint Workflow migration!

 About Author: Osvaldo Sousa – Enterprise collaboration and Digital process automation expert with almost two decades of experience in information technologies.
 He is the CEO/Co-founder of Kianda Technologies.

 Automating processes, the practice of introducing innovation through technology in an organisation is never straightforward.
 Many people claim that they love the idea of maximum productivity and efficiency.
 However, they may be worried that their role will be undermined and could even be made redundant.

 This article explores four main reasons why automating processes can be problematic.
-It also addresses ways that you can manage the change of automating processes, smoothly and fairly.
+It also addresses ways that you can manage the change of business process automation, smoothly and fairly.

 1- Automating processes: Introducing Change and Managing Change

 The main reason for the majority of the issues delaying business process automation initiatives can be down to one simple word, ‘change’.
 Reason being, change comes with a lot of heavy lifting.